Sun Street is in the conservation area of Lewes situated in the area known as the ‘New Town’ in the parish of St John sub Castro.

 The book includes previously unpublished family photos of the current and former residents of the street, along with photos of the model of the 1960s proposed Relief Road, found on a high shelf at the East Sussex Record Office.
 The book also includes stories of unfortunate residents hauled before the local magistrates and of those serving King and Country.

 This newly published book ‘The Sun Street Story‘ is available to purchase at the Lewes History Group’s monthly talks starting with the November meeting, price £8.50.
 Alternatively you can buy the book by printing this order form and sending it with your cheque to the address shown.
+(Sorry, now out of print, Sept.
+2017)

 The November 2016 Lewes History Group meeting featured “The darker shades of Sun Street” a dramatic presentation by Lewes Little Theatre, accompanied by Valmai Goodyear of Lewes Folk Club, created from the Sun St Street Story team’s work.
 This performance was recorded and is available at Rocket FM.